 2 free SMTP plugins for reliably and securely sending WordPress email

 When sending emails from your WordPress site, you may have noticed issues with messages landing in spam folders.
 It’s an all-too-common (not to mention frustrating) problem that can usually be traced back to WordPress sending via PHP mail.

 This is where setting up an SMTP plugin can help.
 An SMTP plugin can help you configure and send all your outgoing WordPress emails via an SMTP (Simple Mail Transfer Protocol) server, completely bypassing PHP mail.

-Note that MailPoet does send emails if you sign up to the free plan so you don’t need to install an additional plugin.
+Note that MailPoet does send emails if you sign up to the free Starter plan so you don’t need to install an additional plugin.

 Here are two free WordPress plugins we’ve tested and recommend.